C2DH/ranketwo/_units/boder2-webtechnology/introduction.en.md

 <!-- section-contents -->

-This lesson is meant to teach students the developments of webtechnology and some basic concepts of the backend of a website
+This lesson teaches the basics of the web to historians on the basis of a case study in which two websites on the interview collection of the psychologist David Boder, created in 2000 and 2009 are compared.
 <!-- section -->

 ### How is the content organized?